 This catalog is published by Eastern International College (EIC) to provide prospective students and other interested individuals with information concerning this institution.
 It contains - to the best extent possible - current information concerning: the university calendar; admissions and degree requirements; fees; regulations; and course offerings.
-This catalog is online.
-In the event that information in the online catalog differs from the print version of the catalog, the print version shall prevail as the governing document for the current academic year.
+This catalog is online only.

 Any part of this catalog may be changed or revoked by EIC without notice and may not serve as a binding obligation.
 EIC may also choose to add or delete course offerings or degree programs at any time.
 It is intended to be a description of the policies, academic programs, degree requirements, and course offerings in effect for the current academic year.
-It should not be construed as an irrevocable contract between the student and the college.
+It should not be construed as an irrevocable contract between the student and the College.
 Failure to read the catalog does not excuse students from the regulations contained within.